aral/ar.al-site/content/2019/11/11/small-technology-foundation-personal-web-prototype-01-a-mobile-portable-personal-web-server/index.md

 2. Make sure Site.js is also installed on your main computer and then issue the following command:

     ```sh
-    site --sync-to=subdomain.doma.in --exit-on-sync
+    site --sync-to=subdomain.your.domain --exit-on-sync
     ```

-3. Hit _https://subdomain.doma.in_ again and you should see your new site.
+3. Hit `https://subdomain.your.domain` again and you should see your new site.

 To learn more about Site.js, read the [Site.js documentation](https://source.ind.ie/site.js/app/blob/master/README.md).